Academic Catalog

 AT 1183 3D Modeling and Simulation

 This course is designed for engineers and designers looking to learn Fusion 360 for 3D mechanical design.
 Ideal for beginners, the course covers the key workspaces of Fusion 360, including DESIGN, ANIMATION, and DRAWING.
-Students will gain hands-on experience in creating detailed 3D models and learn the essential tools and techniques for effective design, animation, and technical drawing within the software.
+Students will gain hands-on experience creating detailed 3D models and learn essential tools and techniques for effective design, animation, and technical drawing in the software.

 Ozark CTE General Technology Fee: $51.